mdcode2026-core-sys/Core-System-clinic-/KIMI_IMPLEMENTATION_CONTRACT.md

 ## Before Starting Any Package

 1. Read the full implementation package you've been given — objective, dependencies, exact paths, files to create/modify/remove, acceptance criteria, definition of done.
-2. Confirm the repository state matches what the package assumes (file paths exist or don't exist as expected, referenced tables/columns are present).
+2. Confirm from what you can read in the repository that its state matches what the package assumes (file paths exist or don't exist as expected, referenced tables/columns are present, per whatever the Architect has most recently confirmed in `PROJECT_HANDOFF.md`).
 If it doesn't match, **stop and report the mismatch** — do not proceed on assumption.
 3. Confirm you understand the acceptance criteria and definition of done before writing any code.

 ## If You Hit a Decision Point